Ada-C12/slack-cli/README.md

 - For selecting both users and channels, if no user/channel has that name or ID, the program should let me know and return to the main command loop.
 - When I type `details`, the program should print out details for the currently selected recipient.
 What information is printed depends on whether it's a channel or a user.
   - If no recipient is currently selected, the program should let me know and return to the main command prompt.
+  - This is intentionally left open-ended.
+As a guide, think through what a user of slack would want to know about the Recipient. (hint: look at users.info and channels.info documentation to see what things you can learn about each of them.)

 ### Wave 3 - Sending Messages